 Basic Tools for Tree Pruning

-Assuming you are going to be pruning young trees, small trees and smaller branches (less than four inches in diameter) on larger, established trees, the tools you will require will be modest.
-With so few tools to buy, it's worthwhile to choose quality equipment.
+Assuming you are going to be pruning young trees, small trees and smaller branches (less than four inches in diameter) on larger, established trees, the tools you need will be modest.
+With so few tools to buy, it’s worthwhile to choose quality equipment.